athenahealth Review and Pricing

 What is athenahealth’s athenaNet?

-AthenaNet is a network of more than 160,000 healthcare providers, all leveraging athenahealth's platform.
+AthenaNet is a network of approximately 135,000 healthcare providers that use the athenahealth platform.
 The data shared from these providers improves claims scrubbing by updating the billing rules engine regularly with real-time rejections and denials.
-Additionally, it provides a benchmark for practices to measure their success against that of similar organizations.
+Additionally, the data collected provides a benchmark for practices to measure their success against similar organizations.

 How long does athenahealth implementation take?

 Athenahealth implementation can be completed in as little as one month.
-This was one of the fastest implementation processes we encountered in our reviews, but some implementations may take closer to three months if you need to import a lot of existing data.
+This was one of the fastest setup processes we encountered in our reviews, but some implementations may take closer to three months if you need to import a lot of existing data.

 - Tech-savvy teams that will be able to acclimate to new software quickly.

-- Practices that want an easy-to-use, off-the-shelf solution.
+- Medical professionals who want an easy-to-use, off-the-shelf solution.